 A good choice is this 12-inch skillet from Lodge, which comes pre-seasoned.

 5. Chef’s Knife

-This is one of those kitchen tools that helps you maximize utility without taking up space.
-A good chef’s knife is an investment, and a high quality blade will be expensive.
+This is one of those kitchen tools that help you maximize utility without taking up space.
+A good chef’s knife is an investment, and a high-quality blade will be expensive.
 However, it replaces the need for many other cheap or substandard knives.